stripe-ruby-mock/stripe-ruby-mock/README.md

   before { StripeMock.start }
   after { StripeMock.stop }

-  it "should create a stripe customer" do
+  it "creates a stripe customer" do

     # This doesn't touch stripe's servers nor the internet!
     customer = Stripe::Customer.create({